Deploying SecureDrop staging instance on Qubes¶

 See the Qubes documentation for details on leveraging the Admin API.

 And after building the SecureDrop .debs, we can finally provision the staging

 environment.
 In from the root of the SecureDrop project in

-You can use the smaller constituent Molecule actions, rather than the bundled
+You can also run constituent Molecule actions directly, rather than using

 That’s it.
 You should now have a running, configured SecureDrop staging instance

 running on your Qubes machine.
 For day-to-day operation, you should run